Connect to a Clojure REPLλ︎

 clojure command and

-clj wrapper both start a REPL with a simple terminal interface,
+clj wrapper both start a REPL with a basic terminal interface,

 clj also provides command history.

 :repl/headless alias from practicalli/clojure-deps-edn provides a rich terminal UI and libraries required for editors to connect via nREPL (network REPL protocol).